ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 # VMware HCX overview
 {: #hcx_considerations}

 The HCX service extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
-You can modernize your VMware environment from vSphere 5.1 to the most recent vSphere version without needing to refractor or modify your existing application, as HCX enables this seamless transformation.
+You can modernize your VMware environment from vSphere 5.1 to the most recent vSphere version without needing to refactor or modify your existing application, as HCX enables this seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} ensuring the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
 {: shortdesc}

 VMware HCX requires you to use either NSX Advanced or Enterprise through {{site.data.keyword.cloud_notm}} or an equivalent version that uses BYOL (Bring Your Own License).
 A 12-month commitment is required when you order the VMware HCX service.
 You are charged for 12 consecutive months after the initial deployment of HCX.
 Any additional nodes are included within the initial provisioning expiration date.
 After the 12-month commitment expires, you can install and uninstall the HCX service and you can add and remove hosts and clusters without restrictions.
 Your account is then charged monthly and you can cancel at any time.

 The 12-month commitment expiration date is available on the HCX details page.
-For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+For more information about viewing service details, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:note}

 VMware requires you to be on one of their supported versions in order for you to open a support request for HCX.
-For more information, see [VMware HCX Release Notes](https://docs.vmware.com/en/VMware-HCX/services/rn/VMware-HCX-Release-Notes.html){:external}.
+For more information, see [VMware HCX release notes](https://docs.vmware.com/en/VMware-HCX/services/rn/VMware-HCX-Release-Notes.html){:external}.

 A vCenter Server instance with HCX is limited to three simultaneous connections from on-premises sites.

 HCX is supported on the following platforms:
-* vSphere 5.1 (command line only for vCenter 5.1 using API)
+* vSphere 5.1 (command line only for vCenter Server 5.1 using the REST API)
-* vSphere 5.5 (web client UI supported on vCenter 5.5u3 and above)
+* vSphere 5.5 (web client UI supported on vCenter Server 5.5u3 and later)
 * vSphere 6.0
 * vSphere 6.5 (vDS must be at a 6.0 level)
 * vSphere 6.7

-## HCX and Multi-Site Services Mesh
+## HCX and multi-site service mesh
 {: #hcx_considerations-hcx-services-mesh}

-HCX uses Multi-Site Services Mesh to provide its services.
-Multi-Site Services Mesh provides:
+HCX uses multi-site service mesh to provide its services.
+Multi-site service mesh provides:

 * Increased flexibility in the configuration and scalability of HCX.
 * Numerous usability improvements, such as deployment diagrams and diagnostic tools.